Knosper/My-Dear-Imgui-example/README.md

 # My Dear ImGui Example (This is meant to serve as a starting point)

 This project is my example of using Dear ImGui in a C++ project to create a interactive GUI.
 It is designed as a starting point for anyone looking to integrate Dear ImGui into their C++ applications.

-The project structure is well-organized, and it includes a variety of GUI components and utility functions to manage data and application state. https://github.com/ocornut/imgui
+https://github.com/ocornut/imgui

 ## Features